This program is offering reduced tuition.

 Mayo Clinic School of Health Sciences offers a 16-week Clinical Hemodialysis Technician Program at Mayo Clinic's campus in Rochester, Minnesota.
 This program consists of a blended curriculum of online modules as well as lab time and clinical experiences.
 The program provides comprehensive clinical knowledge and skills that enable practitioners to provide hemodialysis to patients.

-The Clinical Hemodialysis Technician Program teaches students how to work with patients and how to properly use hemodialysis equipment.
-The program focuses on helping students learn to take vital signs, obtain vascular access, take laboratory blood samples, and work comfortably with patients and their families.
+The Clinical Hemodialysis Technician Program teaches you how to work with patients and how to properly use hemodialysis equipment.
+The program focuses on helping you learn to take vital signs, obtain vascular access, take laboratory blood samples, and work comfortably with patients and their families.

-The goal of the Clinical Hemodialysis Technician Program is to provide each student with the knowledge base and clinical skills necessary to ensure high-quality patient care to those who have stage 5 kidney disease.
+The goal of the Clinical Hemodialysis Technician Program is to provide you with the knowledge base and clinical skills necessary to ensure high quality care to patients with stage 5 kidney disease.

 See accreditation information for Mayo Clinic College of Medicine and Science.

 Mayo Clinic Dialysis Services includes eight hemodialysis units within a 130-mile radius of Rochester, Minnesota.
 Dialysis unit sizes range from six to 39 chairs, together comprising a total of 138 chairs that can serve more than 350 patients weekly.

 The staffing configuration for the hemodialysis units includes one registered nurse working with either two clinical hemodialysis technicians or one patient care technician and one licensed practical nurse.
 This team is responsible for the care of up to nine patients.